The Covid-19 crisis has been exceptional in both its scale and duration. Retailers could not have anticipated the impact on business...

 Step 1: Identify what makes your audience special: who are your customers?
 Why do they choose you instead of your competitors?
 What are the biggest audience segments you could build?
 Do you have a critical audience size and/or niche audiences that would bring value to brands or agencies?

 Step 2: Prepare your sales team.
-Building a new revenue stream requires to also build a value proposition that will be pitched by the sales team.
-You can either train your current team or hire new people that are subject matter experts.
+Building a new revenue stream also requires building a value proposition that will be pitched by the sales team.
+You can either train your current team or hire new people that are experts in the subject matter.

 Once you are ready you can create your data sales house and offer your data assets to any brand or agency.
 Your teams will be able to sell multi channel campaigns and audience insights to maximise your ROI on currently unused assets to achieve huge margin levels exactly as Amazon Advertising does.